NetDocuments

 • Geographic Data Redundancy

-Document Management vs. Practice Management
+Sidebar: Document Management vs Practice Management

-Document Management software slightly overlaps (and is sometimes confused with) Practice Management software.
 Document Management software and Practice Management software are, however, fundamentally different categories of legal software.
-Your firm may need one, the other or both.

 NetDocuments Review – The Company

-Before we get into the meat of our NetDocuments review, we’ll start with a (brief) history of the company.
 NetDocuments was founded in 1999, and to their credit they were one of the first true cloud-based, online document management platforms.
 The company was later acquired by a private equity firm, where it continued to grow and serve industries including healthcare, financial services, law firms, and corporate legal departments.

-Today the company and the product remain prevalent, and has a large network of resellers throughout most markets.
+Today the company and the product remain prevalent and has a large network of resellers throughout most markets.

 Document Management Software Review